 The reason is the way clubs allocate tickets.
 For home games it’s multi-layered and pretty complex.
 But for away games, it’s a straight-up loyalty points system.
 And how does one get loyalty points?
 You guessed it: by buying tickets!
 Sometimes they have home points, away points, Cup points, who knows what.
 But you won’t have any of them, because you can’t get tickets!

 So in the Premier League, you are almost never getting an away ticket, full stop.
 Maybe when Bournemouth goes to Newcastle, which is about as far a trip as possible in the Premier League, you can go with the Cherries.
 Maybe.

 Another route is, as always, to move beyond the Premier League.
-Down in the Championship, I have had some good times traveling with Fulham since I sorta kinda adopted them as my English club.
+Down in the Championship, I have had some good times traveling with Fulham since I kind of adopted them as my English club.
 I’ve been to Sheffield United, Bolton Wanderers, and Nottingham Forest, and sure, it’s a different perspective.
 It tends to be general admission in there, so you can pick which cast of characters you want to sit or stand with.

 I also sat with Sunderland fans at Chelsea one time, after I had become an honorary Mackem earlier that season and some of their fans hooked me up.
 And one of these days I will travel on an away coach with the real fans.

 At smaller clubs, like with all things ticket-related, everything is easier.

 Back home in the US, I went with the Timbers Army to see them win in Vancouver, and also to see them win the 2015 MLS Cup in Columbus, which I just like to mention occasionally.